Trace evidence

-Trace evidence is created when objects make contact, and material is transferred.
-This type of evidence is usually not visible to the eye and requires specific tools and techniques to be obtained.
+Trace evidence occurs when objects make contact, and material is transferred.
+This type of evidence is usually not visible to the naked eye and requires specific tools and techniques to be located and obtained.
 Due to this, trace evidence is often overlooked, and investigators must be trained to detect it.
-This type of evidence can link a victim to suspects and a victim or suspect to the crime scene.
+When it comes to an investigation trace evidence can come in many different forms and is found in a wide variety of cases.
+This evidence can link a victim to suspects and a victim or suspect to the crime scene.

-The importance of trace evidence in criminal investigations was shown by Dr. Edmond Locard in the early 20th century, with his exchange principle, that every contact leaves a trace.
-Since then, forensic scientists use trace evidence to reconstruct crimes and to describe the people, places, and things involved in them.
-Studies of homicides published in the forensic science literature show how trace evidence is used to solve crimes.

 There are three general categories in which forensic science uses trace evidence.
 It can be used for investigative aids, associative evidence, and in-scene reconstructions.
 In terms of investigative aids, trace evidence can provide information to determine the origin of a sample and determine the manufacture date of the material, all of which can limit potential suspects in a case.
 Associative evidence can associate with or link victims or suspects to a crime scene.
 For reconstructions, trace evidence can provide information to understand how a crime occurred or the events that occurred before the crime.

+Importance

+The importance of trace evidence in criminal investigations was shown by Edmond Locard in the early 20th century, with his exchange principle, that every contact leaves a trace.
+This statement can then be expanded by stating trace evidence must first be located and recorded before it can be recovered and analyzed.
+Since then, forensic scientists use trace evidence to reconstruct crimes and to describe the people, places, and things involved in them.
+Studies of homicides published in the forensic science literature show how trace evidence is used to solve crimes.

-Examples
+Examples and cases

+Trace evidence is found in many different forms with some examples including, but not limited, to fire debris, gunshot residue, glass fragments, and fibres.
+Each of these types of evidence will have a trained analyst in that specific field who will conduct the analysis on these items.

-Vehicular accident reconstruction relies on some marks to estimate vehicle speed before and during an accident, as well as braking and impact forces.
-Fabric prints of clothing worn by pedestrians in the paint and/or road grime of the striking vehicle can match a specific vehicle involved in a hit-and-run collision.
-Such traces are also known as "witness marks", especially in engineering and may be critical in understanding how a product failed.
-A typical witness mark could be an impact depression which broke a product, especially if that mark can be matched to the product which made the impact such as a hammer or nail.
+Some case examples of the use of trace evidence could include a Vehicular accident reconstruction which relies on marks such as tire impressions to estimate vehicle speed before and during an accident, as well as braking and impact forces.
+Fibres from clothing worn by a pedestrian found in the paint and/or road grime of a striking vehicle can be linked to the specific vehicle involved in a hit-and-run collision.
+"Witness marks" are also an important form of trace evidence, especially in engineering and may be critical in understanding how a product failed.
+A typical witness mark could be an impact depression which broke a product.
+It is especially useful if that mark can be linked to the product which made the impact such as a hammer or nail.
 Such marks are also commonly encountered in criminal cases and include bite marks, puncture marks, bullet holes, etc.

-Protection

-The first preservation is to photograph in situ, and then remove the objects showing key traces, protect them, and analyze under controlled laboratory conditions.

-Many techniques are used in the protection of trace evidence from criminal investigations, although all must be photographed as soon as possible, and while still in place.
-Samples may be collected by shaking, brushing, tapping, vacuuming, swabbing and handpicking.
-Great care may be needed to prevent contamination with other substances (such as natural oil and sweat on the hand of the collector).
-In some cases, such as with oil or grease, solvent extraction can be used to collect the evidence for analysis.
-The method used for collection is generally dependent on both the type of evidence and from where or what sort of object it is being collected.